mneedham/LearnDataWithMark/llava/README.md

 The server will come up on localhost:8080

-2. Download [one or more of the Parquet files](https://huggingface.co/datasets/vivym/midjourney-messages/tree/main/data) from MidJourney messages.
+2. Download [one or more of the Parquet files](https://huggingface.co/datasets/vivym/midjourney-messages/tree/main/data) from MidJourney messages and put it in the `data` directory.

 3. Run Streamlit